Drop-In Schedule (DROP-IN NOT AVAILABLE FEB. 19-MARCH 1, 2019)

 *PLEASE NOTE: MORE DROP-IN TIMES MAY BE AVAILABLE IF INDIVIDUAL SESSIONS HAVE NOT BEEN FILLED.
 CHECK AT THE WRITING SKILLS CENTRE FOR MORE INFORMATION*

-Please keep in mind that these drop-in hours may mean that you share the writing tutor with other writers.
-Also, drop-in hours will not be offered on holidays or weekends.
+The Writing Skills Centre is offering drop-in hours!
+Please note that you may be sharing the writing tutor with other students during drop-in times.
+Also, drop-in will not be offered on holidays or weekends.

 All RDC students are welcome in the Writing Skills Centre.
 It doesn't matter what program you're in or what your marks are.
 We can help you with: